avine/formation-angular-base/Slides/09_rest.md

 - This module contains a service set for HTTP requests
 - Before *Angular 4.3*, using the `HttpModule` module
 - Based on the `Observable` pattern
-  - Unlike AngularJS who used the `Promises` pattern
   - Greater flexibility thanks to the different operators of `RxJS`
 - The entry point is the `HttpClient` service accessible via the dependency injection
 - Numerous configurations to configure or transform requests